haseeb-cb/fundamentals-of-gis/Practicals/Crashcourse.md

     3. Press the *Fill color* button and change the color of the layer to blue
     4. If you want a transparent fill, press on the arrow on the right of the *Fill* button and select Transparent fill
     5. One you are satisfied with the layer styles, press *Apply* and *OK*
 4. It is also possible to **visualize the layers based on the information stored in the attribute table**.
 This can be done by selecting Categorized or Graduated instead of Single Symbol from the dropdown menu on the top of the page.
+	1. Open the HSL_Helsinki_stops layer symbology
+	2. Choose
+	3.

 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyI2UjU5YmNzcnVMSFhIMkE4Ijp7In